Animation

 Model variables

-• this: the current custom model.
+The current custom model.

-• part: the original part model to which the custom model is attached.
+The original part model to which the custom model is attached.

-• <id>: the custom model by an assigned ID.
+Placeholder; the custom model by ID.

 Model variable names